mazelab/haraka-plugins/README.md

 ### Installation

-Install the mysql provider plugin if not present
+Install the mysql provider plugin if not present.

 Copy the following files into your haraka instance:

 - aliases_mysql.js > plugins/aliases_mysql.js
 - config/aliases_mysql.ini > config/aliases_mysql.ini

-Add aliases_mysql into config/plugins
+Add aliases_mysql into config/plugins as first rcpt to to entry (see example top).

 ### Configuration config/aliases_mysql.ini